 Potential vendors may contact firstname.lastname@example.org with any questions

 Each Campus event is coordinated by a local committee, often comprised of Gateway staff, students, and community members.
-We encourage you to visit each of our campuses to enjoy their unique offerings of education, hands-on activities, and entertainment.
+We encourage you to visit each campus to enjoy their unique offerings of education, hands-on activities, and entertainment.

 3520 30th Ave.
 Kenosha